veloren/veloren/README.md

 ## Credit

-Our Weblate instance is hosted by [Codeberg](https://codeberg.org/).
+Our Weblate project is hosted by [Codeberg](https://codeberg.org/).

 Many thanks to: